leetschau/type-driven-development-with-Idris/chapter1/notes.md

 4. get: get 1 [1,2,3] => 2

 # Section 1.3

+When we say a programming language is *functional*, it means:

+* Programs are composed of functions.

+* Program execution consists of the evaluation of functions.

+* Functions are a first-class language construct.

+In a *pure* functional language, the following are also true:

+* Functions don’t have side effects such as modifying global variables, throwing exceptions, or performing console input or output.

+* As a result, for any specific inputs, a function will always give the same result.

 In pure functional programming in general, and Idris in particular, you can solve this problem by writing functions and *describe* side effects,